The Department of Anthropology only has fall admissions:

 Please do not send transcripts to the Department of Anthropology.
 This slows down the application process.
 The Toulouse Graduate School will forward the transcripts to the department when they have been processed.

 The Department of Anthropology reviews all applications together, approximately one month after each application deadline.
-This is because applicants must be accepted by the Toulouse Graduate School BEFORE their application can be reviewed by the Department of Anthropology.
-The Toulouse Graduate School takes approximately 1 month to make decisions.
-You will receive an admissions letter shortly after the admissions committee meets.
+You will receive decision letters shortly after the admissions committee meets.

 Notice for online applicants: Each year we have far greater numbers of applicants than spots in our online program.
 If you are applying to the online program but could do the on-campus program, please note that on your application to the department.